-Honors students have access to three distinct types of curriculum offerings: (1) honors-designated course sections, (2) honors-only colloquia, and (3) the honors project.
-These curriculum types and our current courses offerings can be found below.
-We urge you to review this page and utilize our contact information if you have any remaining questions.
+Honors students have access to three distinct types of curriculum offerings: (1) honors-designated general education course sections, (2) honors-only colloquia, and (3) the honors project.
+Our current course offerings can be found below.
+Please do not hesitate to reach out to us with any questions.

-familiarize themselves with the program, meet other Honors College students, and identify
+themselves with the program, meet other Honors College students, and identify resources

-resources that will help them succeed at UCM and beyond.
-More specifically, the class
+that will help them succeed at UCM and beyond.
+More specifically, the class will challenge

-will challenge students to think of themselves as part of a scholarly community.
-This
+students to think of themselves as part of a scholarly community.
+This course can

-course can substitute for the University Foundations (UNIV 1400) course.
-Learn more at the YouTube video below.
+substitute for the University Foundations (UNIV 1400) course.
+Please see video below

 Fall '24 - Building a Scholarly Community |